lawrend/fluffy-memory/client/README.md

  - loading page to pull all data at first site visit
  - when state is selected:
-   - pull center,
+   - pull center
    - add lat, long to state
    - render map of state
-   - pull all locations for state
+   - pull all locations for state DONE
    - add lat, long to each location
    - drop marker on map for each location
    - each marker is active link for that location